Who is Bob Hoffman

 1969 was a very eventful year.

-One key event occurred August 15-17 1969 - the historic Woodstock concert.- which actually took place in Bethel NY near the town of Woodstock.
+One key event occurred August 15-17 1969 - the historic Woodstock Music Concert.- which actually took place in Bethel NY near the town of Woodstock.

 Hoff at 50 (20 minutes)

 I was born in 1946.
 When I celebrated my 50th birthday in 1996, I organized a party for myself with friends and family.
-One of the major items of entertainment at the party was to show a video of the various stages of my life, from birth to age 50.
+One of the major items of entertainment at the party was the showing of a video of the various stages of my life, from birth to age 50.
 Provides interesting background and insights.

 Ethan Hoffman Retrospective/Memorial (15 minutes)

-I had a brother who was a very highly regarded photojournalist.
-Unfortunately, he died in an accident at age 40 while on assignment shooting a magazine story.
-On the 25th anniversary of his death (2015) my sister and I produced a video of our brother Ethan Hoffman, to celebration his work and life.
+My brother was a very highly regarded photojournalist.
+Unfortunately, he died in an accident at age 40, while on assignment shooting a magazine story.
+On the 25th anniversary of his death (2015) my sister and I produced a video of our brother Ethan Hoffman, to celebrate his work and life.

 Rock Around the Clock (2 minutes)